-During the fiscal year ended December 31, 2006, John W. Clark and James J. Paulsen comprised the Compensation Committee.
-No member of the Compensation Committee is a former or current officer or employee of the Company or any of its subsidiaries.
-No member of the Compensation Committee had any relationship requiring disclosure by us pursuant to Securities and Exchange Commission rules regarding disclosure of related-party transactions.
+During the fiscal year ended December 31, 2007, Mr. Paulsen and former director John W. Clark comprised the Compensation Committee.
+As of January 2, 2008, Messrs.
+Gunderson and Paulsen comprised the Compensation Committee.
+No member of the Compensation Committee is or was a former or current officer or employee of the Company or any of its subsidiaries.
+No member of the Compensation Committee has or had any relationship requiring disclosure by us pursuant to Securities and Exchange Commission rules regarding disclosure of related party transactions.